-The housing program inspector and the contractor will review maintenance requirements with the homeowner during the final inspection.
+The Housing Program Inspector and the contractor will review maintenance requirements with the homeowner during the final inspection.
 This is to ensure that the homeowner(s) has an understanding of all maintenance procedures required for all equipment that was replaced.
-The homeowner will acknowledge that it is his or her responsibility to ensure that all maintenance procedures are followed.
+The homeowner(s) will acknowledge that it is his or her responsibility to ensure that all maintenance procedures are followed.
 The contractor will provide all warranties with any additional instructions at that time.

-Homeownership Maintenance Education:
+Homeownership Education:

-Lake Havasu City provides housing education to all the homeowners participating in the HOME/CDBG Owner Occupied Housing Rehabilitation Program.
-Housing guidance is essential in order to educate the homeowner(s) about taxes, the importance of timely mortgage payments, insurance, warranties, available services and the responsibilities of being a homeowner.
+The City provides housing education to all the homeowners participating in the Program.
+Housing guidance is essential in order to educate the homeowner(s) about taxes, the importance of timely mortgage payments, insurance, warranties, available services, and the responsibilities of being a homeowner.